 There is no denying of the fact that your restaurant staff is the lifeline of your restaurant.
 Your job isn’t over by only hiring the best restaurant employees.
 It is imperative that you train them, and measure their performance as well.
 Diligently tracking the restaurant staff performance will also enable you to understand if there are any loopholes in the system that is affecting your staff performance which in turn is having a regressive impact on your sales.
 For this, you need to look at the Key Performance Indicator (KPI) of your restaurant staff.

-There are various ways by which you can monitor their performance and measure the restaurant staff KPI.
+There are various ways by which you can monitor their performance and measure the restaurant staff KPI, this will further enhance the overall restaurant management structure.
 From keeping a track of the number of tables covered, the sales extracted from the tables, discounts given, and definitely by tracking the attendance of the employees.
-And you can do all of this and more by simply using a restaurant management software.
+And you can do all of this and more by simply using restaurant management software.

 How to Monitor Restaurant Staff Performance